Claudia Scheunemann

-Claudia Alexandra Scheunemann (born 24 April 2009) is an Indonesian footballer who plays as forward for Eredivisie club Utrecht Vrouwen and the Indonesia women's national team.
+Claudia Alexandra Scheunemann (born 24 April 2009) is an Indonesian professional footballer who plays as forward for Eredivisie club Utrecht and the Indonesia women's national team.

 Club career

-Scheunemann signed a 3-year contract with Eredivisie club Utrecht Vrouwen.
+Scheunemann signed a 3-year contract with Eredivisie club Utrecht.

 International career

 Scheunemann first ever national team called up was at the age of 13, when she got called up to Indonesia under-20 for the 2022 AFF U-18 Championship.
 She managed to score a goal in her debut match on 22 July 2022 against Singapore U20.

 On 8 April 2023, she made her debut for the senior team in 2024 Summer Olympic qualifiers against Lebanon, making her the youngest Indonesian women's international footballer of all time, at the age of 13 years and 349 days.

 She also became the youngest goal scorer for the women's senior team at the age of 15 years and 34 days after scoring scoring a brace in a friendly match against Singapore on 28 May 2024.

 In the 2024 AFF Women's Cup tournament, Scheunemann netted her fifth and sixth goals, with one goal scored against Malaysia and another against Singapore.
 At the age of just 15, she became the all-time leading goalscorer for the Indonesia women's national team.